Munna Bhai

-Murliprasad Sharma, better known as Munna Bhai, is an Indian fictional character who appears in the Munna Bhai film series.
+Murli Prasad Sharma, better known as Munna Bhai, is an Indian fictional character who appears in the Munna Bhai film series.
 The character is created by Rajkumar Hirani and portrayed by Sanjay Dutt.

 Films overview

 Murli Prasad Sharma (portrayed by Sanjay Dutt) is a leader in the Mumbai underworld.
 His nickname Munna Bhai has a double meaning; bhai literally means [brother], but in Mumbai slang it has also come to mean a hoodlum.
 His sidekick is Circuit (portrayed by Arshad Warsi).
 They both speak in Bambaiya Hindi, a dialect specific to Mumbai, India.

 Munnabhai M.B.B.S.

 Munna Bhai was first introduced in the 2003 film Munna Bhai M.B.B.S. which involves his adventures as a faux medical student, who finally tells the truth about himself and learns to help people along the way.

 Lage Raho Munna Bhai

 In the second movie, Lage Raho Munna Bhai, Munna Bhai becomes a faux professor.
 He begins to have visions of Mahatma Gandhi who persuades him to stop pretending he is a professor and teaches him to help other people solve their problems through Gandhism, which Munna Bhai terms Gandhigiri.